-- The equine must receive a primary course of two injections against equine influenza given no less than 21 days and no more than 92 days apart. - Only these first two injections need to be given before the horse may compete. - In addition, a FIRST booster injection must be given no less than 150 days and no more than 215 days after the second injection of the primary course. - Subsequent booster injections must be given at intervals of not more than one year apart, commencing after the first booster injection. - Equines visiting the RDA National Championships must have been vaccinated within the previous six months.

-- Equines competing in Regional Qualifiers must have been vaccinated within previous twelve months unless venue requests six months. - None of these injections can be given within the seven days before the day of competing or entry into competition, whichever is sooner.
+- The equine must receive a primary course of two injections against equine influenza given no less than 21 days and no more than 92 days apart. - Only these first two injections need to be given before the horse may compete. - In addition, a FIRST booster injection must be given no less than 150 days and no more than 215 days after the second injection of the primary course. - Subsequent booster injections must be given at intervals of not more than one year apart, commencing after the first booster injection. - Equines competing in Regional Qualifiers must have been vaccinated within previous twelve months unless venue requests six months. - None of these injections can be given within the seven days before the day of competing or entry into competition, whichever is sooner.